yangc9/yangc9.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
 I am a second year PhD student at University of Illinois Urbana-Champaign, in the Department of Computer Science.
-I am co-advised by [Prof.Darko Marinov](https://mir.cs.illinois.edu/marinov/) and [Prof.Reyhaneh Jabbarvand](https://reyhaneh.cs.illinois.edu).
+I am co-advised by [Prof. Darko Marinov](https://mir.cs.illinois.edu/marinov/) and [Prof. Reyhaneh Jabbarvand](https://reyhaneh.cs.illinois.edu).
 My research interests are in software engineering, with a specialized focus on software testing.

 Publications
 -----